tgu-ltd/jenkins_esp32_lora_testing/README.md

 * Load the latest MicroPython firmware onto a esp32 device
 * Load and execute MicroPython code on the esp32 device
-* Listen for LoRa chips with an SDR
+* Listen for LoRa chirps with an SDR

 To achieve this Jenkins will have to ...